Leicester Forest East services

 An old and small service area with all the restaurants on the bridge, packed in between two junctions.
 Its age is hidden by the many facelifts it has received.
 It forms a gateway to The National Forest.

-Restaurants: Baskin Robbins, Burger King, Dunkin' Donuts, Harry Ramsden's, KFC, Papa John's Pizza, Starbucks, Subway, Costa Express, Krispy Kreme, Starbucks Drive Thru Shops: Fone Bitz, Waitrose, WHSmith Main Amenities: Conference Room, Ecotricity Electric Vehicle Charging Point, Picnic Tables, Showers, Welcome Break Gaming Motel: Days Inn Forecourt: BP (with: LPG), BP Connect, Wild Bean Café, AdBlue Containers
+Restaurants: Baskin Robbins, Burger King, Dunkin' Donuts, Harry Ramsden's, KFC, Papa John's Pizza, Starbucks, Subway, Costa Express, Krispy Kreme, Yorkshire Tea, Starbucks Drive Thru Shops: Fone Bitz, Waitrose, WHSmith Main Amenities: Conference Room, Ecotricity Electric Vehicle Charging Point, Picnic Tables, Showers, Welcome Break Gaming Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers

 First two hours free for all vehicles, after which HGVs, caravans and coaches must pay £22, or £24 to include a £9 meal voucher.